 1 Fargo police officer killed, 2 injured in shooting that also left suspect dead in North Dakota

 FARGO, N.D.
-(AP) — One police officer was killed and two others were critically injured in a shooting that also left the suspect dead on a busy street in Fargo, North Dakota, police said.
+(AP) — One police officer was killed and two others were critically wounded in a shooting on a busy street in Fargo, North Dakota, that also left the suspect dead, police said.
+A witness told The Associated Press that she saw a car crash and police standing around before gunfire broke out.

 A civilian also was seriously wounded in the shooting that happened just before 3 p.m.
-Friday, police said in a late-night statement that provided no details on how the shooting unfolded or on a possible motive.
-Many witnesses said they saw a man open fire on officers before other officers shot him.
+Friday, police said in a late-night statement that provided no details about how the shooting unfolded or a possible motive.
+Several people said they saw a man open fire on officers before other officers shot him.

+Chenoa Peterson told The Associated Press that she saw a car crash and police standing around as she was driving with her 22-year-old daughter.
+Then a man pulled out a gun and began firing at police: “He proceeds to aim it and you just hear the bullets go off, and I’m like, ‘Oh, my God!
+He’s shooting!’”

 One woman said she was driving when she saw the officers fall.